hashicorp/terraform-provider-google/docs/r/compute_url_map.html.markdown

 The `test` block supports:

-* `service` - (Required) The backend service or backend bucket that should be matched by this test.
+* `service` - (Required) The backend service or backend bucket link that should be matched by this test.

 * `host` - (Required) The host component of the URL being tested.